Strepsirrhini: Grooming apparatus

 All lemuriforms possess a specialized dental structure called a "toothcomb", with the exception of the aye-aye, in which the structure has been modified into two continually growing (hypselodont) incisors (or canine teeth), similar to those of rodents.
 Often, the toothcomb is incorrectly used to characterize all strepsirrhines.
 Instead, it is unique to lemuriforms and is not seen among adapiforms.

 Lemuriforms groom orally, and also possess a grooming claw on the second toe of each foot for scratching in areas that are inaccessible to the mouth and tongue.
-It is unclear whether adapiforms possessed grooming claws.
+Adapiforms may have had a grooming claw, but there is little evidence of this.
 The toothcomb consists of either two or four procumbent lower incisors and procumbent lower canine teeth followed by a canine-shaped premolar.
 It is used to comb the fur during oral grooming.
 Shed hairs that accumulate between the teeth of the toothcomb are removed by the sublingua or "under-tongue".
-Lemuriforms also possess a grooming claw on the second digit of each foot for scratching.
 Adapiforms did not possess a toothcomb.
 Instead, their lower incisors varied in orientation – from somewhat procumbent to somewhat vertical – and the lower canines were projected upwards and were often prominent.
-Adapiforms may have had a grooming claw, but there is little evidence of this.

 Eyes

 Like all primates, strepsirrhine orbits (eye sockets) have a postorbital bar, a protective ring of bone created by a connection between the frontal and zygomatic bones.
 Both living and extinct strepsirrhines lack a thin wall of bone behind the eye, referred to as postorbital closure, which is only seen in haplorhine primates.
 Although the eyes of strepsirrhines point forward, giving stereoscopic vision, the orbits do not face fully forward.
 Among living strepsirrhines, most or all species are thought to possess a reflective layer behind the retina of the eye, called a tapetum lucidum (consisting of riboflavin crystals), which improves vision in low light, but they lack a fovea, which improves day vision.
 This differs from tarsiers, which lack a tapetum lucidum but possess a fovea.
+The relative size of cornea in strepsirrhines is similar to nonprimate nocturnal and cathemeral mammals, where as haplorhines have smaller relative sized cornea compared to most nonprimate mammals.